Lehigraphy/concordat/fire.md

 ‘What did you do, when you made it?’ she went on.

 ‘I didn’t do anything.
-I found it, in the furnace,’ the smith replied.
+I found it, in the forge,’ the smith replied.
 ‘The boy must have dropped an ingot there.’

-‘Put another ingot in the furnace, then,’ the maker said, the carving in his hand again.
-‘The furnace makes it better.’
+‘Put another ingot in the forge, then,’ the maker said, the carving in his hand again.
+‘The forge makes it better.’

 ‘It’s not better,’ he answered.
 Then, lower, ‘I don’t know how to work it.’

 ‘You would learn.’
 The elder, again.
-‘But it may not have been the furnace,’ she continued, adjusting her blanket.
+‘But it may not have been the forge,’ she continued, adjusting her blanket.

 A rock cracked in the fire.
 More sparks flew.